abhinavkumar2369/Python-Binary-Tree-Visualizer/README.md

 </div>

 ## Overview 🌟
-- Programs with Tkinter to Visualize the Binary Tree.
+- Program with Tkinter to Visualize the Binary Tree.

 <!------------------------------------------------->